-Stormy Daniels Told ‘Penthouse’ Magazine More About President Trump In Issue Hitting Stands April 30
+Stormy Daniels Told ‘Penthouse’ Magazine More About President Trump In An Issue Hitting Stands On April 30

 Stormy Daniels is going to reveal more about her alleged relationship with Donald Trump – even more than Stormy told Anderson Cooper in her highly watched 60 Minutes interview.
 Not only did CBS leave plenty of Stormy’s interview on the cutting room floor, according to her attorney, but there were questions that Daniels answered for Penthouse magazine that Cooper never asked, as reported by Page Six.

-The publication notes that Stormy has already given an interview to Penthouse magazine, which includes a naked spread of Daniels for their May-June issue.
+The publication noted that Stormy has already given an interview to Penthouse magazine, which included a naked spread of Daniels for their May-June issue.
 However, Stormy fans won’t have to wait until the summertime to read the interview, since the double issue of the magazine is set to hit newsstands by April 30, with Stormy on the cover of the magazine.

 It’s not clear if the digital version of Stormy’s Penthouse magazine interview will be published earlier than the print version of the interview, if at all.
-Stephanie Clifford’s Penthouse magazine interview has been called a “great feature” by a spokesperson for Penthouse who said that Stormy “looks amazing” in the nude issue.
+Stormy, aka Stephanie Clifford’s Penthouse magazine interview has been called a “great feature” by a spokesperson for Penthouse who said that Stormy “looks amazing” in the nude issue.

 Whereas the source to Page Six spilled the beans about Stormy’s Penthouse interview, the source would not reveal how much Daniels was paid for the spread.